software-engineering-network/design-pattern-practice/AbstractFactory.Andrew.University/README.md

 Would I like to use this in the future?
 Of course!
 However, I can't think of any recent endeavors that were lacking because they didn't have this solution.
 I look forward to recognizing a good time to employ an Abstract Factory.

+# Additional Thoughts

+After receiving feedback about my implementation, I have been made aware that the CollegeFactory abstract class could also serve as an interface.
+This is because it does not define any implementation for its member functions, and while an abstract class *can* do this, defining a structure with no implementations for how a subclass should use it is the *only* purpose of an interface.
+Interfaces are meant to put forth a sort of checklist for subclasses to follow, and that is exactly what the CollegeFactory abstract class was doing.

+I also need to pay more attention to kicking my habit of giving lazy names to variables that only exist within loops.
+I suppose my general thought process is that they are temporary, so why should I use relevent words when I could save them for more consequential pieces of code.
+But that's bad, I'll cut that out.